kadena-community/docs/docs/basics/whitepapers/chainweb-layer-1.md

 Kadena's public blockchain, Chainweb, is the only sharded and scalable layer-1 PoW network in production today.
-It utilizes a PoW (Proof of Work) consensus mechanism that improves throughput and scala
+It utilizes a PoW (Proof of Work) consensus mechanism that improves throughput and scalalability without sacraficing security.

 ---